core-infra-svcs/terraform-provider-meraki/docs/resources/networks_wireless_ssids.md

 - `per_client_bandwidth_limit_up` (Number) The upload bandwidth limit in Kbps.
 (0 represents no limit.)
 - `per_ssid_bandwidth_limit_down` (Number) The total download bandwidth limit in Kbps (0 represents no limit)
 - `per_ssid_bandwidth_limit_up` (Number) The total upload bandwidth limit in Kbps (0 represents no limit)
-- `psk` (String) The passkey for the SSID.
+- `psk` (String, Sensitive) The passkey for the SSID.
 This param is only valid if the authMode is 'psk'
 - `radius_accounting_enabled` (Boolean) Whether or not RADIUS accounting is enabled
 - `radius_accounting_interim_interval` (Number) The interval (in seconds) in which accounting information is updated and sent to the RADIUS accounting server.
 - `radius_accounting_servers` (Attributes List) List of RADIUS accounting 802.1X servers to be used for authentication (see [below for nested schema](#nestedatt--radius_accounting_servers))